Compare TRADE.COM Versus PLUS500 and IC Markets broker accounts.

 Plus500 is listed as a publically traded company on a major stock market.
 As part of their regulatory requirements Plus500 has to disclose a yearly report publically.

-Because of this extra level of auditing and regulation Plus500 can be considered safe.
+Because of this extra level of auditing and regulation Plus500 can be considered trustworthy.
 Trade.com is not listed as a PLC.

 Benefits of Trade.com and Plus500 Compared

-Below we will give you a brief summary of the benefits Trade.com and Plus500 offer side by side.
+Below, we will give you a summary of the benefits Trade.com and Plus500 offer side by side.

 Trade.com offers a minimum deposit of 1 while Plus500 have a 100 minimum deposit.

-Why small deposits before trading are good and how Trade.com and Plus500 compare
+Why smaller trading deposits are good and how Trade.com and Plus500 compare

 Trade.com allows traders to trade up to 100 financial instruments